radius-project/radius/docs/content/resources/compute/volume/persistent/azure-keyvault-volume.md

 ### Properties

-You need to specify the properties below on the volume resource to which the container attaches:-
+The following properties are available on the `Volume` resource to which the container attaches:

 | Key  | Required | Description | Example |
 |------|:--------:|-------------|---------|